omkarnagarkar55/CMPE-255---Data-Mining-Assignments/Assignment 2/README.md

 In Assignment 2, the project is created with the help of gpt-engineer tool(https://github.com/AntonOsika/gpt-engineer).

 **Steps**:-

-**Installation**
+**1. Installation**

-To install the software, you can opt for either the stable release or the development version.
-For a stable version, simply run python -m pip install gpt-engineer.
-For the development version, clone the repository and then install the package using pip.
+* To install the software, you can opt for either the stable release or the development version.
+For a stable version, simply run **python -m pip install gpt-engineer**.
+* For the development version, clone the repository and then install the package using pip.

-**API Key Setup**
+**2. API Key Setup**
-You have two ways to set up your OpenAI API key.
+* You have two ways to set up your OpenAI API key.
 You can either directly export it as an environment variable, or save it in a .env file.

-**Running the Program**
+**3. Running the Program**
-To run the application, create a new folder and copy an example project into it.
-Update the prompt file in your new project folder and execute the gpt-engineer command.
+* To run the application, create a new folder and copy an example project into it.
+Update the prompt file in your new project folder and execute the gpt-engineer command. "gpt-engineer projects/[{projectName}]"

-**Additional Options**
+**4. Additional Options**
 You can access more command-line options using gpt-engineer --help, like improving code with the --steps use_feedback option.

-**Output**
+**5. Output**
 The generated files will be stored in your project's workspace directory.

-Flappy bird game is generated along with the unit test using the following prompt:-
+### Flappy bird game is generated along with the unit test using the following prompt:-

 "We are writing flappy bird in python.
 MVC components split in separate files.
 Keyboard control.
 Also add unit test using pytest for the game."